fireinrain/github-trending/TrendsHist.md

 ## All language

+* 【2025-02-02】[oumi\-ai / oumi](https://github.com/oumi-ai/oumi) - Everything you need to build state\-of\-the\-art foundation models, end\-to\-end
+* 【2025-02-02】[containers / ramalama](https://github.com/containers/ramalama) - The goal of RamaLama is to make working with AI boring
 * 【2025-02-01】[jef / streetmerchant](https://github.com/jef/streetmerchant) - 🤖 The world's easiest, most powerful stock checker
 * 【2025-02-01】[google / meridian](https://github.com/google/meridian) - Meridian is an MMM framework that enables advertisers to set up and run their own in\-house models
 * 【2025-01-31】[aws\-samples / amazon\-bedrock\-samples](https://github.com/aws-samples/amazon-bedrock-samples) - This repository contains examples for customers to get started using the Amazon Bedrock Service  This contains examples for all available foundational models